SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 1. Select the concept.
 2. Explain it in such a simple way that a child would understand.
-3. Identify the things you still need to learn.
+3. Identify the things we still need to learn.
 4. Simplify using comparisons.

-Once we've reached step four, repeat the process until you can simplify the idea as much as possible.
+Once we've reached step four, repeat the process until we can simplify the idea as much as possible.

 ### B.3.4.2 Generate

 This strategy involves attempting to answer the question posed before seeing the result.
 The idea here is to generate content without prior knowledge, relying solely on what the subject is about.

-Facing an unfamiliar subject helps build connections or pathways between neurons as you have to combine different concepts from various areas.
+Facing an unfamiliar subject helps build connections or pathways between neurons as we have to combine different concepts from various areas.
 The more we think about how to approach and overcome the steps involved in solving the problem, the more pathways are created.
 This task strengthens acquired knowledge, making the mind more perceptive while enhancing reasoning.

 ### B.3.4.3 Reflect

 Reflecting is sitting down to think and interpret what we've studied.
 It involves seeking a meaning we can comprehend.
 Reflection is successful if we can explain something in our own words, using our own models and demonstrating connections to topics we already know.

-To reflect on study material, you need to enter a diffuse thinking mode.
+To reflect on study material, we need to enter a diffuse thinking mode.
 Typically, this is done a few minutes after reviewing the information.
-During this time, you combine recalling learned concepts (which aids memory) and your own elaboration.
+During this time, we combine recalling learned concepts (which aids memory) and our own elaboration.

-One popular way to reflect is to explain the information to yourself as if you were a teacher, which, of course, requires a good understanding of the topic.
-This allows you to review how much you know, representing it in a self-taught manner.
+One popular way to reflect is to explain the information to ourself as if we were a teacher, which, of course, requires a good understanding of the topic.
+This allows we to review how much we know, representing it in a self-taught manner.

 ### B.3.4.4 Calibrate

 This strategy involves another type of utility in studying.
-It consists of correcting conceptual errors, both your own and others', that create the illusion of knowing something when, in reality, you are mistaken.
+It consists of correcting conceptual errors, both our own and others', that create the illusion of knowing something when, in reality, we are mistaken.

 The first task in calibrating retained information is recognizing the error through reflection.
 Recognizing an error involves knowing the correct version.
-Afterward, review the concepts with an open mind and seek differences between what you know and what the mistaken material suggests to pinpoint where the discrepancy lies.
+Afterward, review the concepts with an open mind and seek differences between what we know and what the mistaken material suggests to pinpoint where the discrepancy lies.

-This strategy is more commonly used in more advanced stages when you have more knowledge in the area.
-In the initial stages without much knowledge, it's much harder to catch errors on your own.
+This strategy is more commonly used in more advanced stages when we have more knowledge in the area.
+In the initial stages without much knowledge, it's much harder to catch errors on our own.
 Here, the only way to apply this method is with external assistance.
-If you don't have a professional to supervise the information you acquire, you rely on correcting erroneous concepts throughout the study process.
+If we don't have a professional to supervise the information we acquire, we rely on correcting erroneous concepts throughout the study process.
 For these reasons, this strategy is applied at an intermediate or advanced level.

 ## B.4 Memorization